Create Custom Services

 # Stop everything, close connections etc.

-The log level of the device can be changed from the advanced settings, under System > Logging level
+The device log level can be adjusted in the advanced settings under System > Logging level.

 import logging